needle-mirror/com.unity.xr.arfoundation/Documentation~/project-setup/universal-render-pipeline.md

 AR Foundation supports the Universal Render Pipeline (URP) versions 7.0.0 or later.
 See the URP [Getting started](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@latest?subfolder=/manual/InstallingAndConfiguringURP.html) page for more details on switching to URP.

 > [!NOTE]
-> Projects made using URP are not compatible with the High Definition Render Pipeline or the built-in Unity rendering pipeline.
-Before you start development, you must decide which render pipeline to use in your project.
+>  You can use either URP or the Built-in Render Pipeline with AR Foundation, but you should decide which render pipeline to use in your project before you start development.

 # Configure URP for AR Foundation